Cara writes...

 2-line bio:

-Cara Sue Achterberg is the author of the two national bestselling novels, I'm Not Her and Girls' Weekend.
-She is also the author of Live Intentionally, a guidebook to the organic life.
+Cara Sue Achterberg is the author of seven award-winning books.
 You can find links to her blogs and information on her books at CaraWrites.com.

 Short Bio: